roryl/lucee-book/calling_custom_tags.md

 ```

 ###Custom Tags loaded at Lucee startup
-Any custom tags placed into the Lucee server context, or Web context, custom tag directory.
+Any custom tags placed into the Lucee server context, or Web context, custom tag directory can be used.
 Server context tags will be available to all web contexts, while web context tags will only be available to that specific web context.

 The easiest way to find these directories is with the system directory placeholders: